Course Descriptions

 - Calculus AB, OR

-- A grade of A in Precalculus OR
+- A grade of A in Precalculus with a score of 650+ on the math portion of PSAT.

-AP: This is a college-level course that investigates the nature of data collection, techniques of data analysis, probability and inferential statistics.
-The course will prepare students to take the Advanced Placement Statistics exam, although this is not required.
+This is a college-level course that investigates the nature of data collection, techniques of data analysis, probability, and inferential statistics.
+The course will prepare students to take the Advanced Placement Statistics exam.
 Students are encouraged to consider broader questions such as: How do we find the truth in this world?
 How can we serve others with mathematics?
 How can God's love of truth guide our research?

-Essential skills: Algebra 2, although current enrollment in Precalculus or Calculus is an advantage.
+Prerequisites: Algebra 2, although Precalculus or Calculus would be an advantage.

 Physical Education[edit]